rpm-software-management/dnf/doc/command_ref.rst

     Removes all "leaf" packages from the system that were originally installed as dependencies of user-installed packages, but which are no longer required by any such package.

-Packages listed in :ref:`installonlypkgs <installonlypkgs-label>` are never automatically removed by this command.

 ``dnf [options] autoremove <spec>...``

     This is an alias for the :ref:`\remove_command-label` command with clean_requirements_on_remove set to